Electrogravitational

 possibility of existence of a preferred (privileged) reference frame defined by

-any objects of the Universe.
-It is assumed that the change in the motion of any
+any objects of Universe.
+It is assumed that change in motion of any body relative to the preferred reference frame caused

-body leads to an inertia force acting from the side of the first body to the
+by the action of another body leads to an inertia force acting from the side of

-second and changing its state of motion.
-So, inertial mass is detected in each
+the first body to the second and changing its state of motion.
+So, inertial

-body, the product of which on acceleration of the body is equal to the force of
+mass is detected in each body, the product of which on acceleration of the body is equal to

 The following